Newsletter US Immigration December 2005

 To view all pleadings which have been submitted in this case, please see our “Physicians” page at

-In early November, the Wall Street Journal recently ran a front-story article featuring our immigration law firm and our handling of a number of Extraordinary Ability green card cases on behalf of professional skateboarders.
+The Wall Street Journal ran a front-story article featuring our firm and our handling of a number of Extraordinary Ability green card cases on behalf of professional skateboarders.
 The article specifically discussed our success in representing Lincoln Ueda, a top-ranked “vert” (vertical) skateboarder from Brazil.
-As the article points out, we successfully obtained Mr. Ueda a green card earlier this year.

 Generally, U.S. immigration laws limit the amount of time that a person may remain in the United States in H-1B status to six years.
 As we have detailed in prior newsletters, two separate sections of AC-21 (The American Competitiveness Act in the 21st Century of 2000), provide for post-6th year extensions of H-1B status under certain circumstances.